Azure/iotedgedev/docker/runtime/readme.md

 Create and set the enviroment variable IOT_DEVICE_CONNSTR to your IoT Edge Device connection string.

 Execute the `run-container.ps1` file.
 A container named `iotedgec` will be created and inside the `iotedged` daemon will be started.
-If everything is working correctly you will see the deamon output log.
+If everything is working correctly you will see the daemon output log.

-The deamon will use the default ip address assigned by Docker to the container (most probably will be 172.17.0.2).
+The daemon will use the default ip address assigned by Docker to the container (most probably will be 172.17.0.2).
 The discovery is automatically done in the `rund.sh` script.
 If you have changed your Docker network configuration this script may not work as expected, as it looks specifically for `eth0`.

 ### Use IoT Edge CLI